Lorraine Garcia-Nakata: Early life and education

 Garcia-Nakata was born in Yuba City, California as the third generation in her family to reside in the United States.
 Her maternal grandparents Basilio Prado and Juanita Montes Muños, came to the United States in 1914, during the Mexican Revolution.
 Lorraine grew up in the Central Valley and identifies as Chicana.
 Lorraine lived in Oroville, California before moving to Olivehurst, California.

 Lorraine earned an Associates of Arts Degree from Yuba College, in Marysville, CA in 1973.
 She transferred to California State University, Sacramento as an Art major and graduated with honors in 1974.
 In 1976, Lorraine was accepted into the art department of the University of Washington, Seattle as a sculpture major and on the Dean's List.
 She was hired at the University, Henry Gallery, where she met (now deceased) Curator, Lamar Harrington initiating Lorraine's museum knowledge and expertise.
 During the period (1970-1979) she and her partner "lived-on-the-land" made home in Eastern Washington, she also did independent study, as an apprentice with now deceased master potter, Everett Lynch(1898-1988).
 Here, she also apprenticed in weaving (counter-balance loom) with Everett's spouse, Dorothy.
-Mr. Lynch approached Lorraine about carrying on his studio, however Lorraine would be making a move accepting a position teaching ceramics and drawing at Moses Lake College, Moses Lake, Washington.
+Mr. Lynch approached Lorraine about carrying on his studio, however Lorraine made a move accepting a position teaching ceramics and drawing at Moses Lake College, Moses Lake, Washington.
 Art Department Chair, Stephen Tse wanted her to become Chair when he retired, however it was at this time Lorraine made a major decision by returning to California in August 1979.
 This began a new life chapter as the following biographical information shares.